guikarai/PKCS11-HLF/README.md

 blockchain@blkchn30:~$ mkdir /var/lib/softhsm/tokens/
 ```

 Let’s locate the softhsm pkcs11 library.
-This will be required for later.
+This will be required later.
 Please issue the following command:
 ```
 blockchain@blkchn30:~$ sudo find / -name libsofthsm2.so
 /usr/lib/softhsm/libsofthsm2.so
 ```

 ### Initialize Soft Token
 The very first step to use SoftHSM is to use initialize it.
-We can use the "softhsm2-util" or the "PKCS#11" interface to initialize the device.
-The following snapshot shows the initialization of the SoftHSM device.
+We can use the "softhsm2-util" interface to initialize the device.
+Please procede as follow.

 ```
 blockchain@blkchn30:~$ sudo softhsm2-util --init-token --slot 0 --label « ForFabric »
 === SO PIN (4-255 characters) ===
-Please enter SO PIN: ********				#12345678
+Please enter SO PIN: ********				#eg. 12345678
-Please reenter SO PIN: ********			#12345678
+Please reenter SO PIN: ********			    #eg. 12345678
 === User PIN (4-255 characters) ===
-Please enter user PIN: ********			#87654321
-Please reenter user PIN: ********			#87654321
+Please enter user PIN: ********			    #eg. 87654321 Please reenter user PIN: ********			#eg. 87654321
 The token has been initialized.
 ```

-The Security Officer (SO) PIN is used to re-initialize the token and the user PIN is handed out to the application so it can interact with the token (like usage with Mozilla Firefox).
-That's why, set both SO and user PIN.
+The Security Officer (SO) PIN is used to re-initialize the token and the user PIN is handed out to the application so it can interact with the token.

+That's why, we just set both SO and user PIN.

 Once a token has been initialized, more slots will be added automatically to a new uninitialized token.

 Initialized tokens will be reassigned to another slot based on the token serial number.

 It is recommended to find and interact with the token by searching for the token label or serial number in the slot list/token info.
 Let’s check what the freshly created token looks like:
 ```
 blockchain@blkchn30:~$ sudo softhsm2-util --show-slots
 Available slots: